2007 Imam Abbas mosque bombing

 The 2007 Al Abbas mosque bombing occurred on April 28, 2007 when a suicide car bomb exploded in front of the al-‘Abbās Mosque in Karbala, Iraq.

-At least 58 people and injured about 170 in the Iraqi city of Karbala.
+At least 68 people were killed and about 162 people were injured in the Iraqi city of Karbala.
 The bomb exploded near the golden-domed mosque.
 Karbala is considered the second most important shrine city for the Shia.
 Security officials said the car bomb was parked near a cement barrier intended to keep traffic away from the Imam Abbas and Imam Husayn shrines, which draw thousands of Shiite pilgrims from Iran and other countries.